vikasontech/blog/content/post/ratelimiter-with-resilience4j-spring-boot2.md

 | Config property	| Default value	| Description
 |-----------------|---------------|------------
 timeoutDuration	| 5 [s]	|The default wait time a thread waits for a permission limitRefreshPeriod	| 500 [ns]	| The period of a limit refresh.
-After each period the rate limiter sets its permissions count back to the limitForPeriod value limitForPeriod | 50	| The number of permissions available during one limit refresh period
+After each period the rate limiter sets its permissions to count back to the `limitForPeriod` value limitForPeriod | 50	| The number of permissions available during one limit refresh period

 ---

 ***Add rate limiter to the service***

 I created a simple service that takes no arguments, and return some string mono.
-We shall add the `@RateLimiter` annotation, and pass the config name and fallback method name, that would be call in case of request denied by the rate limiter.
+We will add the `@RateLimiter` annotation, and pass the config name, fallback method name that gett calls in case of request denied by the rate limiter.

 {{< highlight java >}}